emmideric/alx-system_engineering-devops/README.md

-Script that adds multiple permissions..
+Script that adds execution permission